jb1998/DPAI/README.md

 - *This is just the description of app.
-Code is not open source till the app is published
+Code is not open source as of now